algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 ### Outputting the plot to file

-At this point, all scripts will output an image directly to your computer; however, it is important to note that you can use any of the above methods when output to a file as well.
+At this point, all scripts will output an image directly to your computer; however, it is important to note that you can use any of the above methods when outputting to a file as well.

 {% method %}
 {% sample lang="gnuplot" %}